 People are busy.
 We all have lives to lead.
 Why should they stop and read your post or take your action now?
 What is the urgency?
 Is it that there is a limited time to act?
 Is it that they can relieve their pain?
 Is it that they can save money, spend more time with family and friends, achieve enlightenment?
 What’s going to prevent them from clicking away and saying, “I’ll do it tomorrow…”?
 If you have a call to action (which you should), you must also explain — subtly or explicitly — why they should take that action now.

 If you can answer these five questions, you can write content that will move your business forward.
 Honestly, the only one you might need help with is question No. 1, which is why I created the Content Intelligence Academy — to help people see the big picture of their content marketing strategy and allow them to answer the other questions clearly.

 Your job as a content marketer is to earn your readers’ attention, their trust, and their curiosity.
 Your job is not to be the teacher and answer every question they have; that’s done with the products and services you offer.
 It’s not to close the sale — that’s done elsewhere.

 As Seth Godin puts it, “The purpose of this work is to amplify interest, generate interaction and spread your idea to the people who need to hear it, at the same time that you build trust.”

-I encourage you to use the button below to download the printable version of this list, print it out, and hang it up somewhere that you will see it when you are writing.
+I encourage you to join our free resources library to download the printable version of this list, print it out, and hang it up somewhere that you will see it when you are writing.
 Make answering these questions a part of your writing process, and I can guarantee that the content you produce will be worthy of your audience’s engagement.